Professor Max Saunders

 Expertise and Public Engagement

-I am the Co-Director of the interdisciplinary Centre for Life-Writing Research formed by the Department in 2006, which continues to organise related events bringing together scholars and life-writing practitioners.
-I would welcome applications from students wishing to research any aspect of life-writing, including the writing of literary biography and the critical study of auto/biography.
+I am the Co-Director with Professor Clare Brant of the interdisciplinary Centre for Life-Writing Research formed by the Department in 2006, which continues to organise related events bringing together scholars and life-writing practitioners.
+I would welcome applications from students wishing to research any aspect of life writing, including the writing of literary biography and the critical study of auto/biography.

-I am committed to European collaboration, and have been a partner in and member of the ‘Scientific Committee’ of two EC-funded thematic networks, COTEPRA (on Comparative Literature in Theory and Practice) and ACUME (on cultural memory), run from the University of Bologna.
-I am currently also a partner in ACUME-2, focusing on the interface between the sciences and humanities.
+I am committed to European collaboration, and have been a partner in and member of the ‘Scientific Committee’ of three EC-funded thematic networks run from the University of Bologna: COTEPRA (on Comparative Literature in Theory and Practice), ACUME (on cultural memory), and ACUME-2, focusing on the interface between the sciences and humanities.